rbstabbins/enfys/README.md

 For this development I am using a local copy of the sptk repository, and I have installed this via conda in development mode.
 The dependency, including the local path to the sptk repository, is included in the environment.yml file of this repository.

-To recreate this, clone a copy of the sptk/cassis_development branch, and then copy the path of this local repository copy and replace the coresponding line of the environment.yml file:
+To recreate this, clone a copy of the sptk/cassis_development branch, and then copy the path of this local repository copy and replace the corresponding line of the environment.yml file:

+Replace this with the location of your local cloned copy of the ```cassis_sptk`` branch:
 ```
   - pip:
     - -e /Users/a-rogs/Documents/software/sptk
 ```

 To run this notebook, create an environment from the [```environment.yml```](./environment.yml) file: